MicrosoftDocs/customer-voice/cv-docs/sign-up-trial.md

 Dynamics 365 Customer Voice offers a free 30-day trial.
 After a quick setup, you will have access to many of the app's key features.
 After the trial period ends, you'll need a paid license to continue using Dynamics 365 Customer Voice.
 For information on purchasing Dynamics 365 Customer Voice licenses, go to [Purchase Dynamics 365 Customer Voice](purchase.md).

 > [!NOTE]
-> Dynamics 365 Customer Voice isn't available for trial in US Government Community Cloud.
+> The Dynamics 365 Customer Voice trial isn't available in the US Government Community Cloud.

 **To sign up for the trial**

-1. Go to [https://dynamics.microsoft.com/customer-voice/overview/](https://dynamics.microsoft.com/customer-voice/overview/) and select **Get started**.
+1. Go to [https://dynamics.microsoft.com/customer-voice/overview/](https://dynamics.microsoft.com/customer-voice/overview/) and select the **Get started** button.

-2. Follow the onscreen guidance to enter your work or school email address, and your contact information.
+2. Follow the onscreen guidance to enter [email associated with your Microsoft account](https://support.microsoft.com/windows/what-is-a-microsoft-account-4a7c48e9-ff5a-e9c6-5a5c-1a57d66c3bfa) and your contact information.

-   The trial will take a few moments to set up, then you will be ready to start using Dynamics 365 Customer Voice.
+   The trial takes a few moments to load, then you can start using the app.

 ## Experience for a trial or new user